mtb-beta/todoist-python-sample/README.rst

 Sample1
 --------------------

-get all items.
+get all items.(all items include complated, deleted)

 Sample2
 --------------------

-get all projects.
+get all projects.(all projects include archived, deleted)

 Sample3
 --------------------

-get items in Inbox.
+get items in Inbox.(all items include complated, deleted)